jjeongGrp/multifidelity-fatigue/README.md

 ## Overview

-This work develops and validates a multi-fidelity framework for predicting defect-driven fatigue of LPBF 316L stainless steel.
+This work develops and validates a multi-fidelity framework to predict defect-driven fatigue in LPBF 316L stainless steel.
 The workflow combines experimental characterization and simulation across multiple fidelity levels:

 - **Experimental characterization**
   - EBSD-based grain morphology and texture analysis